 Resolutions to elect each candidate will be voted on in turn until there are no vacancies remaining.
-The order in which candidates are voted on may be determined by standing orders; if not, candidates that have served longest on the board will be first, followed by those that have been members longest.
+The order in which candidates are voted on may be determined by standing orders; if not, candidates that have served longest on the board will be first.
+If some candidates have served for an equal length of time, those that have been members longest will be first.

 - e) All members have the right to stand as candidates, subject to any reasonable nomination procedure specified in standing orders.
-No one can serve on the board if they: - i. have resigned in writing to the secretary; - ii. are not a member, or the nominated representative of a member organisation; - iii. are removed from office by a resolution passed by a general meeting; - iv. fail to attend three consecutive meetings without adequate explanation; - v. commit fraud, or any act of financial impropriety, or failed to disclose when standing for election any previous offence of this type, or contravene rule 4.5; - vi. are an undischarged bankrupt or otherwise prohibited by law from acting as a director of a company or society. - f) The board may also appoint other officers in addition to the Secretary and Treasurer, and form subcommittees, as it sees fit, and in accordance with any standing orders.
+No one can serve on the board if they: - i. have resigned in writing to the secretary; - ii. are not a member, or the nominated representative of a member organisation; - iii. are removed from office by a resolution passed by a general meeting; - iv. fail to attend three consecutive meetings without adequate explanation; - V. commit fraud, or any act of financial impropriety, or failed to disclose when standing for election any previous offence of this type, or contravene rule 4.5; - vi. are an undischarged bankrupt or otherwise prohibited by law from acting as a director of a company or society. - f) The board may also appoint other officers in addition to the Secretary and Treasurer, and form subcommittees, as it sees fit, and in accordance with any standing orders.
 Officers shall have the powers and duties specified by law and by the board, and may be removed by the board.
-The board may also convene consultative committees composed of members of the Company, which may be elected or unelected, for any purpose. - g) Directors and officers may be reimbursed for any expenses incurred in the course of carrying out their duties.
-Directors may receive an attendance allowance and may be paid wages, but only for services actually performed for the Company, and in accordance with a pay policy submitted to the next available general meeting for approval.
+The board may also convene consultative committees composed of members of the co-operative, which may be elected or unelected, for any purpose. - g) Directors and officers may be reimbursed for any expenses incurred in the course of carrying out their duties.
+Directors may receive an attendance allowance and may be paid wages, but only for services actually performed for the co-operative, and in accordance with a pay policy submitted to the next available general meeting for approval.